How do I convert my medical experience to a business setting?

 Navigating the clinical to corporate transition

-Medical doctors, like those mentioned above, bring deep medical knowledge and clinical experience to business leadership positions.
+Medical doctors, researchers, and other medical visionaries, like those mentioned above, bring deep technical skill, medical knowledge, and clinical experience to business leadership positions.
 They’ve frequently learned how to understand and drive growth and efficiency, while advising on parallel matters related to patient outcomes, clinical operations, quality, and beyond.

 However, they often overlook the myriad other transferrable skills that they may not recognize, or they may see as “just part of the job.”